riley-x/Libra_Sheet/README.md

 You can preview a web-based version at [riley-x.github.io/Libra_Sheet](https://riley-x.github.io/Libra_Sheet/).
 This uses some dummy data so you can see all the different features.
 If you want to use it for yourself, just delete all the transactions (shift-select and batch delete).
 Be warned that all your data will be saved in the browser cookies; make sure to make backups!

-(The delete account doesn't work yet, just rename them).
+(Deleting accounts doesn't work yet.
+You can just rename them).

 ### Your accounts and net worth at a glance